Pei2tech/svelte5-editable-table/README.md

 A simple and lightweight Svelte 5 editable table component.
 It allows users to edit data and perform additional operations through icon selection.

 This project started as a fork of [svelte-generic-crud-table](https://github.com/ivosdc/svelte-generic-crud-table).
-However, nearly all the code has been rewritten to improve performance, add new features, support responsiveness, and remove outdated functionality.
+However, nearly all the code has been rewritten to improve performance, change features, support responsiveness, and remove outdated functionality.

 ## Features